English Literature with Writing

 - A-level subjects: No specific subjects required.
 Points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards overall tariff.
 You must have a minimum of two A-Levels.

-- Relevant subjects: English Literature, English Language and Literature, History Psychology, Philosophy
+- Relevant subjects: English Literature, English Language and Literature, History, Media Communications, Media Studies, Psychology, Philosophy

 - EDEXCEL (BTEC) Diploma: No specific subjects required.

 - Access: Achievement of the Access to HE Diploma; to include 15 level 3 credits at merit.